Breakdown maintenance, sometimes called run-to-failure maintenance, occurs when an asset completely breaks down and needs repair to resume operation.

 How Can CMMS Software Help?

 As CMMS software gathers data about the type and frequency of breakdowns, it can provide some insight into future events.
-It also lets you know if breakdown maintenance is really the right strategy for a particular asset.
+It also lets you know if the breakdown maintenance procedure is really the right strategy for a particular asset.

-For example, let’s say you have a machine with a fuse that breaks every 9-10 months.
+Let’s say you have a machine with a fuse that breaks every 9-10 months.
 Your organization uses this asset infrequently.
 It doesn’t directly affect production.
 You track repairs to this asset with CMMS software, like every asset.
 Over time you gather information from work orders about the time between breakdowns, the part(s) required, and any instructions or other details from prior replacement.

 You can use that information to make sure you have quick and easy access to the part when the time comes, and that the tech responsible for replacement has all the information they need at their fingertips.